xXleowXx/gitlab-charts/doc/installation/tls.md

-Because a wild card certificate is required, it can not be automatically created by cert-manager and Let's Encrypt. cert-manager is therefore by default disabled for gitlab-pages (via `gitlab-pages.ingress.configureCertmanager`), so you will have to provide your own k8s Secret containing a wild card certificate.
+Because a wild card certificate is required, it can not be automatically created by cert-manager and Let's Encrypt. cert-manager is therefore by default disabled for GitLab Pages (via `gitlab-pages.ingress.configureCertmanager`), so you will have to provide your own k8s Secret containing a wild card certificate.
 If you have an external cert-manager configured using `global.ingress.annotations`, you probably also want to override such annotations in